glycodynamics/Slurm-Tutorial/README.md

 ```

-Make sure the file folowing two files have read and write permission to user slurm:
+Make sure the following two files have read and write permission for user slurm:
 ```
 sudo chmod 666 /var/log/slurm/slurmctld.log
 sudo chmod 666 /var/log/slurm/slurmd.log
 ```
-####Placing a hold on a queued job
+#### Placing a hold on a queued job
 If you want to prevent a job from running but leave it in the queue, you can place a hold on it using the scontrol hold command.
 The job will remain pending until you release it with the scontrol release command.
 A hold can be useful if you need to modify the input file for a job without losing your place in the queue.

 Examples: